-For Ngiyampaa Wangaaypuwan people the Mawonga property is a significant part of their traditional Ngurrampaa (Country).
+For Ngiyampaa Wangaaypuwan people the Mawonga Indigenous Protected Area (IPA) is a significant part of their traditional Ngurrampaa (Country).

 In the past Mawonga was an important place for ceremony, part of a young novice's journey through initiation, for hunting, family and clan interaction.
 Today it continues to be an important place for teaching, learning and connection.

-Regular cultural camps are held there to support the reclamation and passing on of cultural knowledge – strengthening the Ngiyampaa Wangaaypuwan people's connection with ngurrampaa.
+Regular cultural camps are held to support the reclamation and passing on of cultural knowledge – strengthening the Ngiyampaa Wangaaypuwan people's connection with ngurrampaa.

 Mawonga Station protects significant cultural and natural heritage and adjoins both the Yathong and Nombinnie Nature Reserves.
 In combination this represents one of the largest reserves of mallee in NSW (over 190,000ha).
 Mawonga is also located in the Cobar Peneplain bioregion – a landscape that's under-represented in Australia's National Reserve System.